RFID Readers Information

 Images credits: Motorola Solutions; Blue Star Inc.; Motorola Solutions

 The intrinsic relationship between RFID tags and readers means most standards apply to the operation of both devices.
-An extensive list of standards is available from the IHS Global Standards Store; the ones listed below are important to many applications.
+The standards listed below are important to many applications.

-RFID readers are used by veterinarians and animal control workers to identify and update information which has been stored on an RFID implanted in the animal's skin.
+- Veterinarians and animal control workers use RFID readers to identify and update information stored on an RFID implanted under the animal's skin.
 They are also used to keep track of livestock.